Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 Segmenting an email list ensures that each subscriber receives content relevant to them.
 As a result, it’ll increase engagement levels and improve deliverability results.

-The more detailed segments you create in this process of targeting people, the better.
+The more detailed segments you create in this process of targeting people.
 It will lead them down less-traveled roads, where most sales happen!

 Adding Email Automation